-These are becoming my trademark offering, loved by everyone.
+These are my trademark offering, loved by everyone.
 When I was growing up in Scotland, I spent a lot of time making Chocolate Caramel Squares The recipe I used then, was from the classic ‘All Diary Cookbook’, which used to sold by the local milkman.
-I know the new trendy name is Millionaire’s Shortbread but I grew up calling them Chocolate Caramel Squares.
+I know the new trendy name is Millionaire’s Shortbread, but I grew up calling them Chocolate Caramel Squares.
 You can obviously call them anything you like.
-On the same plate are strawberry and chocolate tarts and mini pavlovas.

 I find the caramel is still tricky and occasionally separates just as it has reached the required color.
 If this happens take the mixture of the heat and beat for a few minutes and it should return to a smooth caramel.
 I sometime use an electric hand held whisk, although recently an immersion blender also worked. be careful as caramel can become very hot.